We got it.

 Engineers aren't leads to be converted.
 They're technical evaluators determining fit.
 The information they need often gets buried under marketing messaging or omitted entirely because it seemed too detailed for a website.

-This creates the gap: machining company websites optimized for marketing performance that fail engineering evaluation.
+This creates the gap I observe: machining company websites optimized for marketing performance that fail engineering evaluation.
 The contact form works perfectly, but engineers never reach it because the site didn't answer their technical questions.
 This same dynamic drives price competition that erodes margins when shops can't differentiate on technical capability.

-Pull up your website and evaluate it through engineering eyes.
+Pull up a machining company website and evaluate it through engineering eyes.
 Can they find material capabilities within two clicks?
 Tolerance expectations with context?
 Equipment information that connects to capability?
 Technical case studies with real substance?

-If the answer is no, your website is filtering out exactly the customers you want.
+If the answer is no, that website is filtering out exactly the customers the shop wants.
 The engineers at OEMs and contract manufacturers are researching suppliers right now.
-The question is whether your site gives them what they need to put you on the shortlist.
+The question is whether sites give them what they need to put shops on the shortlist.